 Add Azure Account

 Deep Security can connect to and manage Microsoft Azure VMs.
-For details, see Add a Microsoft Azure cloud account to Deep Security.
+For details, see Add a Microsoft Azure account to Deep Security.

 Add vCloud Account

 Deep Security can connect to and manage VMware vCloud virtual machines.
 For details, see Add virtual machines hosted on VMware vCloud.

 Search for a computer

 Use the Search field to search for a particular computer among already discovered (i.e. listed) computers.
 For more sophisticated search options, use the Advanced Search option below it.

 Advanced Search functions (searches are not case sensitive):

 - Contains: The entry in the selected column contains the search string

 - Does Not Contain: The entry in the selected column does not contain the search string